lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="46159606" title="Parable of the Talents" name="books/2023/parable-of-the-talents.jpg" width="200" >}}

 If possible, this is even better than the first book.
 The most difficult read in a long time.

-Same idea as the first book: it's really really scary how close this hell feels to our day to day reality.
-And thinking this book was written in the early nineties just adds volume to how incredible Butler is.
+Same reasons as the first book: it's really really scary how close this hell feels to our day to day reality.
+We're one step away from hell and she knew it 30 years ago.

 Top book.